uhafner/warnings-ng-plugin-devenv/README.md

 ### Changing analysis model without adding new API methods

 If you have only changes in the `analysis-model` module (and you added no new API methods) then you need to rebuild and install the maven module `analysis-model.jar` and afterwards rebuild the associated Jenkins wrapper plugin `analysis-model-api-plugin`.
 This plugin then needs to be deployed to Jenkins.

-To simplify this process run the script `./go.sh` in the `analysis-model` module, it will install the module `analysis-model.jar` in your local maven repository.
-Then this script
-will build the actual plugin and deploy it to Jenkins.
+This process is simplified by running the script `./bin/go.sh` in the `analysis-model` module, it will install the module `analysis-model.jar` in your local maven repository.
+Then this script will build the actual plugin and deploy it to Jenkins.

 ### Changing the warnings plugin